robertsilen/GroupAnalysis/README.md

-Script for running statistical tests on groups of values By Robert Silén, robert.silen@iki.fi
+Script for running statistical tests on groups of values.